 Treatment for colorectal cancer is based on a number of variables; stage (limited or metastatic), location, patient health and an informed consent decision by the patient.
 Conventional treatments may include colonoscopy with polyp removal, surgery to remove large tumors with possible resection of the colon, chemotherapy and radiation therapy.
 Significant side effects occur with most of these treatment modalities, and the recommendation for any treatment protocol should include consultation with an oncologist, surgeon, and possibly a radiation oncologist.
 The final decision for what path to take is ultimately up to the patient who has been thoroughly informed of all options, their risks and benefits.

-Alternatives to conventional colorectal cancer treatment are available.
+Alternatives to conventional colon and abdominal cancer treatment are available.
 These alternatives take into account not only the patient’s physical well-being but also their mental and spiritual health.
 In many cases, they are used in conjunction with t conventional treatment methods as part of an integrative approach, using therapies from complementary medicine and conventional medicine to maximize quality of life while undergoing treatment.
 Nutrition , lifestyle changes, and complementary treatments and procedures believed to facilitate both general health and well-being, along with chemotherapy, are what integrative medicine, and specifically integrative cancer treatment, is about.

 The integrative approach to cancer treatment here includes Insulin Potentiation Therapy (IPT) , a method in which a hypoglycemic state, induced by insulin administration given in a safe and closely monitored setting, is believed to increase the effectiveness of chemotherapy.
 This treatment is administered on a weekly basis (fractionated) and at a lower dose, significantly reducing toxicities normally associated with chemotherapy.
-The protocol is tailored for you, using appropriate chemotherapy drugs based on recommendations of conventional oncologic sources, such as the National Cancer Institute and the National Comprehensive Cancer Network.
+The protocol is tailored for you, using appropriate chemotherapy drugs based on recommendations of conventional oncology sources, such as the National Cancer Institute and the National Comprehensive Cancer Network.

 Complementary treatment modalities include hyperbaric oxygen therapy, hyperthermia and high dose vitamin C infusions, among others.